1

 It's hard transitioning into being awake.
 I hate everything and everyone around me; I want to go back to the adventures in my sleep.
 But it's lunchtime now — gotta get up.

-I sit up, rubbing my still sleepy eyes.
+I sit up, rubbing cognition into my still sleepy eyes.
 Looking out into the pod I see the section door open and a trustee bring in the food cart.
-Officer Steroid is counting spoons like he used to count ammunition in the Marines.
+Officer Steroid counts spoons like he used to count ammunition in the Marines.

 "Dude, how can you sleep that long?"
 JJ asks.